 - Several recent distinctions exemplify the Service’s commitment to defending human rights and diversity.
 Journalist Anastasia Slovinskaya’s video Goran’s Rules Of Life received the prestigious 2018 ADAMI Media Prize for Cultural Diversity in Eastern Europe in the category Best Web Video.
 The Service recently teamed up with the EU and UN agencies to sponsor a local film contest to raise awareness about domestic violence, a taboo subject in Georgian society, and advocate for gender equality.
 The Pankisi Stigma, a documentary about the region’s Muslim minority, won the EU Prize for Journalism in Georgia.

 - In press freedom rankings, Georgia was designated Partly Free by Freedom House and ranked 102/198.
 The media landscape is polarized and dominated by TV, with most broadcasters owned by businesses with strong political ties.

-- Website and Apps: 7 million visits, 11.1 million page views, 3.9 million unique visitors (Georgian and Russian)
+- Website and Apps: 14.9 million visits; 21 million page views; over 7.1 million unique visitors (Georgian and Russian)

 Facts & Stats about Georgia

 - Population: 3.73 million (World Bank estimate, 2018)

 - Most Common Languages: Georgian, Russian, Armenian, Azeri

 - Press Freedom Index (Freedom House): Partly Free, ranked 102 out of 198 (2017)

 - Press Freedom Index (RSF): 60 out of 180 (2019)

 - Corruption Index (Transparency Int.): 44 out of 180 (2019)